USS Mustin conducts flight operations

-A U.S. Navy MH-60S Knight Hawk helicopter, attached to Helicopter Sea Combat Squadron (HSC) 25, takes off from the flight deck of Arleigh Burke-class guided-missile destroyer USS Mustin (DDG 89) in the Indian Ocean, April 26, 2026.
+U.S. Navy Arleigh Burke-class guided-missile destroyer USS Mustin (DDG 89) conducts flight operations while underway in the Western Pacific Ocean, April 16, 2026.
+U.S. 7th Fleet, the Navy’s largest forward-deployed numbered fleet, routinely interacts and operates with allies and partners in preserving a free and open Indo-Pacific.
 Mustin is forward-deployed and assigned to Destroyer Squadron (DESRON) 15, the Navy’s largest DESRON and U.S. 7th Fleet’s principal surface force.
-U.S. 7th Fleet, the Navy’s largest forward-deployed numbered fleet, routinely interacts and operates with allies and partners in preserving a free and open Indo-Pacific.
-(U.S. Navy photo by Mass Communication Specialist 2nd Class Timothy Dimal)
+(U.S. Navy video by Mass Communication Specialist 2nd Class Timothy Dimal)

 |Date Taken: